lightbend/kalix-javascript-sdk/samples/js/valueentity-counter/README.md

 ## Deploying

-To deploy your service, install the `akkasls` CLI as documented in [Setting up a local development environment](https://docs.kalix.io/getting-started/set-up-development-env.html) and configure a Docker Registry to upload your docker image to.
+To deploy your service, install the `kalix` CLI as documented in [Setting up a local development environment](https://docs.kalix.io/getting-started/set-up-development-env.html) and configure a Docker Registry to upload your docker image to.

-You will need to update the `akkasls.dockerImage` property in the `pom.xml` and refer to [Configuring registries](https://docs.kalix.io/projects/container-registries.html) for more information on how to make your docker image available to Kalix.
+You will need to update the `config.dockerImage` property in the `package.json` and refer to [Configuring registries](https://docs.kalix.io/projects/container-registries.html) for more information on how to make your docker image available to Kalix.

-Finally you can or use the [Kalix Console](https://console.kalix.io) to create a project and then deploy your service into the project either by using `npm run deploy`, through the `akkasls` CLI or via the web interface.
+Finally you can or use the [Kalix Console](https://console.kalix.io) to create a project and then deploy your service into the project either by using `npm run deploy`, through the `kalix` CLI or via the web interface.
 When using `npm run deploy`, npm will also conveniently package and publish your docker image prior to deployment.